 Looking for Experian Products and Services?

-Good corporate governance is key to promoting long-term sustainable success for the benefit of our shareholders, and for building and maintaining relationships with stakeholders.
+Good corporate governance is key to promoting long-term sustainable success.

-The Board currently comprises the Chairman, three executive directors and five independent non-executive directors, including a Deputy Chairman George Rose.
+The Board currently comprises the Chairman, three executive directors and five independent non-executive directors, including the Deputy Chairman George Rose.

 The Board is responsible for establishing procedures to manage risk, overseeing the internal control framework, and determining the nature and extent of the principal risks the Company is willing to take to achieve its strategic objectives.